 The Group's principal activity is the development and sale of digital Audio Visual ('AV') networking solutions.
 Dante[®] is the Group's technology platform that distributes high-quality digital audio and video signals over computer networks.
-Dante comprises software and hardware that is sold to and integrated inside the AV products of its Original Equipment Manufacturer ('OEM') customers.
-Audinate also sells application software through its own channel to provide management and control for AV installations.
+Dante comprises software and chips, cards and modules that are sold to and integrated inside the AV products of its Original Equipment Manufacturer ('OEM') customers.
+Audinate also provides a series of products and services to AV professionals including AVIO adapters and management and control software.